Nathaniel Coe: Early life and family

 Coe was born on September 6, 1788, in Morristown, New Jersey, to Joel and Huldah Coe.
 Coe is the fourth great-grandson of public official Robert Coe, the colonial public official, and the fifth great-grandson of Barnabas Horton, another colonist who built the first buildings on Long Island and the progenitor of the family that founded Tim Hortons.
-Mount Coe and Coe Glacier are named for his son, Henry, who platted the town.
+Mount Coe and Coe Glacier are named for his son, Henry C. Coe, who platted the town of Hood River, Oregon, and made the first ascent of Mount Adams.
 Coe is the great-grandfather of Sidney Howard, the screen writer of Gone with the Wind.
-Their genealogy was featured in an episode of Who Do You Think You Are? on TLC starring his third great-grandson, actor Tony Goldwyn.
+Their genealogy was featured in an episode of Who Do You Think You Are? on TLC starring Howard's grandson, actor Tony Goldwyn.

 In 1795, his family relocated to Scipio in rural Upstate New York, where he grew up.
 Coe was well educated, studying at Aurora Academy in Aurora, Erie County, New York, and receiving the title of esquire with a law degree.
 He served in the military, rising to the rank of captain, and fought in the War of 1812.
 In 1818, he returned to his family who had relocated to Nunda, New York.

 Originally intent on becoming a lawyer, Coe instead joined the Baptist ministry and traveled through the south working as a surveyor and in sawmills.
 He worked as a penmanship teacher using the Lancasterian System in New Orleans for eight years.
+During this time, he also served as a captain in the War of 1812.